 The remaining chapters are not bad and provide interesting research as for example all remakes and adaptations the game has had (really interesting) or how some of its design decisions stand as of today's standards for games.

-Overall, I expected way more details and deep research of the game internals, and found some nice chapters but a general feeling of a merely decent read.
+Overall, I expected way more details and deep research of the game internals.
+While there are some nice chapters, I have a general feeling of a merely decent read, of something that could have been greater.